Whiteknight/Acquaintance/README.md

 listener or participant, there are options available to control how the message is received:

     var token = messageBus.Subscribe(b => b
-        .WithChannelName("...")
-        .InvokeAction(...)
-        .Immediate()
-    });
+        .WithTopic("...")
+        .Invoke(...)
+        .Immediate()    // Run on the current thread });

 There are several options for scheduling delivery of an event or a request.

 1. `.Immediate()` executes the handler immediately in the current thread, which means the operation will block
-2. `.OnWorkerThread()` executes the handler on one of the managed worker threads
+2. `.OnWorkerThread()` executes the handler on one of the managed Acquaintance worker threads
-3. `.OnThreadpoolThread()` executes the handler in the .Net threadpool
+3. `.OnThreadpool()` executes the handler in the .Net threadpool
-4. '.OnThread(int)` dispatches the handler to the thread with the given thread Id
+4. `.OnThread(int)` dispatches the handler to the thread with the given thread Id
+5. `.OnDedicated()` creates a new dedicated worker thread for this subscriber and sends all requests there

-If no option is specified, Acquaintance will dispatch the handler in a way that makes the mose sense.
+If no option is specified, Acquaintance will dispatch the handler in a way that makes the most sense.

 ### Immediate Delivery